Wruyman1/Wruyman1.github.io/README.md

 ## 👨‍💻 About Me

-I'm a dedicated and motivated student currently pursuing a career in **cybersecurity and networking**.
+I'm a dedicated and motivated student currently pursuing a career in **IT**.
 With professional experience in network engineering and IT support, I am expanding my skillset through hands-on labs, coursework, and certifications (CCNA, Security+, etc.).

 ## I am passionate about:
 - Network design and troubleshooting